eggboy/aca-java-ai-workshop/06-use-service-connector/README.md

 ### Create Service Connector

 Previously deployed backend services are using in-memory database.
-In this section, we will create Service Connector to connect the backend services to Azure Database for MySQL Flexible Server as the database.
+In this chapter, we will create Service Connector to connect the backend services to Azure Database for MySQL Flexible Server as the database.

 Let's create a Managed Identity for the MySQL database using Azure CLI.